 - 14.2 All overtime shall be authorized by the Chief of Police or other designated managerial employee(s), if such authority has been specifically delegated to him/her/them.
-Opportunities to work scheduled overtime will be distributed equally as is practicable among employees, provided the employee is qualified to perform the specific overtime work required. - 14.3 A. Upon ratification, eOnly authorized and approved work performed in excess of one hundred sixty (160) hours in a twenty-eight- (28-) day work period for all employees assigned to said work period shall be paid at the premium rate of one and one-half (11⁄2) times the employee's straight time hourly rate of pay as set forth in Exhibit I. Further, nothing herein shall require the payment of time and one-half (11⁄2) when an insubstantial amount of time is worked in excess of the normal workday.
-For the purpose of this Article, an insubstantial amount of time shall be considered any period of time less than seven (7) minutes. - B. Only authorized and approved work performed in excess of eighty (80) hours in any fourteen- (14-) day work period for all employees assigned to said work period shall be paid at the premium rate of one and one-half (11⁄2) times the employee's straight time hourly rate of pay as set forth in Exhibit I. Further, nothing herein shall require the payment of time and one-half (11⁄2) when an insubstantial amount of time is worked in excess of the normal workday.
+Opportunities to work scheduled overtime will be distributed equally as is practicable among employees, provided the employee is qualified to perform the specific overtime work required. - 14.3 A. Only authorized and approved work performed in excess of one hundred sixty (160) hours in a twenty-eight- (28-) day work period for all employees assigned to said work period shall be paid at the premium rate of one and one-half (11⁄2) times the employee's straight time hourly rate of pay as set forth in Exhibit I. Further, nothing herein shall require the payment of time and one-half (11⁄2) when an insubstantial amount of time is worked in excess of the normal workday.
+For the purpose of this Article, an

+B. Only authorized and approved work performed in excess of eighty (80) hours in any fourteen- (14-) day work period for all employees assigned to said work period shall be paid at the premium rate of one and one-half (11⁄2) times the employee's straight time hourly rate of pay as set forth in Exhibit I. Further, nothing herein shall require the payment of time and one-half (11⁄2) when an insubstantial amount of time is worked in excess of the normal workday.
 For the purpose of this Article, an insubstantial amount of time shall be considered any period of time less than seven (7) minutes.